Rishab-prog6/CS224N/README.md

 # CS224N
+I'm currently a 2028 undergrad at Tsinghua university majoring in cs.
-Online studying the course for Natural Language Processing and Deep Learning
+Online studying the course for Natural Language Processing and Deep Learning of CS224N this folder would be containing the assignment codes that i did, and the lecture notes